request: support Chunked Transfer Coding for HTTP PUT

 "request: support Chunked Transfer Coding for HTTP PUT"

 #3 Updated by andreas_stoe about 7 years ago

 the attached "hack" adds support for basic "transfer-encoding: chunked" request handling.
 Chunked data which is sent to the server will be decoded using a small library (chunk_decoder.c, chunk_decoder.h) and is finally stored in tempfiles.
 When all chunks have been read, con->request.content_length is set accordingly.
 So all further processing steps in the webserver will believe data has been sent with a "content-length" header.

 I hope this patch might be useful,

 #4 Updated by andreas_stoe about 7 years ago

 My previous patch contained a serious bug which might have caught the web-server to stop responding if a connection got closed abruptly.
 I also added support for hex numbers written with small letters.

-#5 Updated by pprkut almost 7 years ago
+#5 Updated by pprkut about 7 years ago